 No. 12 Michigan holds off Minnesota in 4th quarter to win 27-24 and retain Little Brown Jug

-Kalel Mullings rushed for 111 yards and two touchdowns as No. 12 Michigan held on to the Little Brown Jug with a 27-24 win in the rain against Minnesota on Saturday.
+Kalel Mullings rushed for 111 yards and two touchdowns in his first start at running back as No. 12 Michigan held on to the Little Brown Jug with a 27-24 win in the rain against Minnesota on Saturday.

+"Coach told me I was starting today, but it didn't change much for me," said Mullings, who leads the Wolverines with 540 yards and six touchdowns in five games.
+"I always prepare like I'm going to (be) on the field for every play."

 Michigan led 24-3 going into the fourth quarter, but Minnesota scored three touchdowns to pull within 27-24 with 1:37 left.